bscout9956/WolfHUD/docs/README.md

 ## Installation (Direct Download)

-1. [Download WolfHUD from here](https://github.com/Kamikaze94/WolfHUD/archive/master.zip) or clone the master branch.
+1. [Download WolfHUD from here](https://github.com/bscout9956/WolfHUD/archive/master.zip) or clone the master branch. (download for this fork)
 2. Open the downloaded archive, using WinRAR or 7Zip
 3. Extract the **WolfHUD-master** folder into your 'PAYDAY 2/mods' folder
 4. Start the game once.
 It will prompt you to update Federal Inventory.